JPBick/BY_apl_test_jpbick/README.md

 # Project discription
-Since I do not want to distribute the test, I give no discription at the moment
+Since I do not want to distribute the test, there is no further discription